n0shake/Public-APIs/README.md

 - [RandomUserGenerator](https://randomuser.me/) - An API for generating random user data.
 Like Lorem Ipsum, but for people. ![Open Source](https://raw.githubusercontent.com/abhishekbanthia/Public-APIs/master/opensource.png "Open Source")
 - [RestCountries](https://restcountries.eu) - Get information about countries via a RESTful API.
 - [Typeform](https://developer.typeform.com/) - Typeform's APIs allow you to create and edit Typeform surveys, and retrieve survey responses on demand.
+- [Unixtime](https://unixtime.co.za/) - Free RESTservice to convert unixtime to datetime and vice versa.
 - [Vedic Society API](https://aninditabasu.github.io/indica/html/vs.html) - A description of all of the nouns in vedic literature, including the flora, fauna, geography, food, relationships, and objects (personal nouns not included, though).
 - [Wallhaven](https://wallhaven.cc/help/api) - A huge wallpaper library.
 - [Website Text Extraction](https://websitetextextraction.apifex.com/) - Scrape websites and get their content as plaintext.